 - Scratch storage should not be used for any valuable data or data intended to be stored longer than 30 days.

-- Users must make a directory for themselves under the relevant Path for each storage type (e.g. mkdir /scratch.local/$USER).
+- Users must make a directory for themselves when using global scratch (e.g. mkdir /scratch.global/$USER).

 - Files are written to scratch with the user's specified umask; by default, this means files are private to the individual.